 The night you passed away, I discovered the book you dedicated to me for the first time.
 I keep these pictures close as I read your story, wishing I had done this sooner, that we had more time.
 You never got to read my book, but I’ll keep writing as if you’re watching.
 Thank you for being a woman of great strength, inspiration, and faith.
 I’ll always remember how much you believed in me.

-I’m excited to announce I’ve completed all edits for The White Rabbit’s Apprentice, which means I am now seeking an agent to represent my book!
+I’m excited to announce I’ve completed all edits for The Woman and the White Rabbit, which means I am now seeking an agent to represent my book!
 Two years ago tomorrow, I started this novel as a National Novel Writing Month (NaNoWriMo) project in 2018.
 After successfully writing the first draft in 30 days, I decided to draft this 6 more times, until I believe the book is finally ready to share.
 During this time, I developed a connection to the characters, learned more about myself and the word around me by writing this story, which once started as a blank page.
 I want to thank the people who support this process, especially the beta readers who generously gave their opinions for this final round of edits.
 Over the following weeks, I’ll be querying literary agents and working on more marketing.
 I look forward to getting this book on the shelves for you to read!

 With all the world cooped up at home, I’ve been using this down time to center myself and reconnect with the practices that have made me who I am.
 To do this, I combined two of my most-loved passions: fiction and fitness.